Coconut, An Equatorial Palm

 The thick outer husk is a source of a tough fiber called coir used to make doormats and brushes.
 The leaves are used in some areas for roofing thatch and basket weaving.
 If you burn the coconut shells expect small bursts of shooting flames.
 Apparently there are little pockets of oil in the shell and they ignite like gas jets spewing three-inch noisy flames, quite a surprise if you are not expecting it.

 Botanically the coconut is Cocos nucifera, KOE-koase noo-SIFF-er-uh.
-Cocos comes from the Greek word Kokkos, which means grain, particle or (contemporarily) coffee bean bead.
+Cocos comes from the Greek word Kokkos, which means grain, particle or (contemporarily) coffee bean.
 Nucifera means nut bearing.

 Green Deane’s “Itemized” Plant Profile

 IDENTIFICATION: Palm, 90 to 100 feet, single, slender trunk, bulge at the base with trunk usually curved or leaning.
 Leaves terminal rosette, feather shaped, 10- to 20 feet long, four to six feet wide, flowers, small, pale yellow, plume-like clusters.
 Blooms all year.
 Fruit, oval, 8 to 15 inches long, thick fibrous husk, green when young, brown when mature.

 TIME OF YEAR: Year round

 ENVIRONMENT: Humid tropical areas, salt tolerant within 26 degrees of the Equator